 The development of an integrated system-of-systems must proceed in concrete, incremental steps.
-In concluding this paper the authors suggest what a few of those steps should be.
-The list of suggestions provided here is by no means comprehensive; but it represents an informal consensus within the ocean data management community.
-The authors of this paper encourage leaders in both the ocean science and data management communities to call for meetings to plan these concrete steps and identify others.
+In concluding this paper the authors wish to suggest what a few of those steps should be.
+The list provided here is by no means comprehensive.
+It does, however, provide some directions for which there is an informal consensus within the ocean data management community.
+The authors of this paper encourage leaders in both the ocean science and data management communities to call for actions to pursue these concrete steps and identify others.

-1. Ocean Observations Universally Accessible through NetCDF-CF-OPeNDAP
+12.1.
+Ocean Observations Made Universally Accessible through NetCDF-CF-OPeNDAP

 The past decade has seen a striking convergence on the use of netCDF-CF-OPeNDAP for delayed mode ocean data.
-Above we discussed the use of these standards for model outputs, satellite products, OceanSites and Argo.
+Above we discussed the use of these standards for model outputs, satellite products, OceanSITES and Argo.
 Solutions are in development for underway ship observations and surface drifters.
-Solutions for XBTs, tide gauges, gliders, etc. are simple applications of the same techniques.
-Many of the techniques are applicable to biological data such as continuous plankton recorder records.
-This trio of practices has been accepted as a standard for gridded data by US IOOS [34] and is working its way through the NASA ESDSWG standards processes [35].
-Efforts to achieve standardization within OGC have begun15.
+Solutions for XBTs, tide gauges, gliders, etc. are relatively straight forward applications of the same techniques.
+Many of the techniques are applicable to biological data such as continuous plankton recorder observations.
+This trio of practices has been accepted as a standard for gridded data by US IOOS (United States Integrated Ocean Observing Systems) [34] and is working its way through the NASA ESDSWG (National Aeronautics and Space Administration /Earth Science Data Systems Working Groups) standards processes [35].
+Efforts to achieve standardization within OGC have begun16.

 The trend represented by this convergence should be sustained and strengthened until all ocean observations and models are on-line and available through netCDF-CF-DAP.
-The effort to do so can be modest if the organizations that remain to make a transition leverage the efforts of other organizations that have preceded them.
+Since the examples enumerated in the previous paragraph already address most platform types the technical barriers to standardizing the remaining observations are in most cases significantly smaller than the barriers that have already been surmounted.